Share on social media

 Process performance indicators (PPIs) are a subset of the more familiar metrics known as key performance indicators (KPIs).
 Today, we'll have a look at the most crucial of these, as well as explain how Process Mining can help.

 PPI’s focus specifically on your business processes, as opposed to the overall functioning of your company.
-Think of them as the operational-level metrics, whereas KPI’s are the broader, more strategic-level measurements.
+Think of them as t, whereas KPI’s are the broader, more strategic-level measurements.

 While PPIs can be as granular as necessary to monitor the processes in your organization, every business should really track these five general PPIs.
 Why?
 To help you stay on top of how your company is performing, of course.